The Best Foods to Eat During the Last Trimester of Pregnancy

 It’s important to eat healthy foods throughout pregnancy and especially during the third trimester when you are so close to giving birth.
-Here’s a list of foods and vitamins that are vital to have during the third trimester of pregnancy:
+“Prenatal experiences with food flavors, which are transmitted from the mother’s diet to amniotic fluid, lead to greater acceptance and enjoyment of these foods during weaning,” says Jamie Hale, MS. Here’s a list of foods and vitamins that are vital to have during the third trimester of pregnancy:

 With your body changing rapidly, you need enough protein to get you through these changes.
-Including more proteins can also decrease the chances of diabetes.
+Including more proteins can also decrease the chances of diabetes. “…frequent fish consumption by pregnant women is of benefit for their unborn child’s development,” says Kirsi Laitinen, Ph.D.
+“This may be attributable to long-chain polyunsaturated fatty acids within fish, but also due to other nutrients like vitamin D and E, which are also important for development.”
 Here are some foods that are rich in protein: fish, meat, beans, dairy products, and eggs.

 Iron-rich foods are extremely important to consume during pregnancy especially the final stages.
 This is because pregnant women tend to lose iron during pregnancy.
 Lack of iron causes anemia, which leads to dizziness, feeling week and fatigue.
 Your unborn baby also requires iron for their development.
 Here are some foods that are rich sources of iron: red meats such as steak and lamb, green leafy vegetables such as spinach, lettuce, kale, broccoli, etc. Some other sources of iron are seeds, beans, dates, and poultry.